The Strange, Time-Bending Tale of Eris and Alphine: 1996

 Alphine jumped out of the room and quietly shut the door behind him.

 Eris leaned back in her chair and looked at the bottle of alcohol in her hand.
-She closed her eyes and pointed that bony finger at the bottle, and it filled with beer and started drinking it again, this time more slowly as she looked out of the bedroom window.
+She closed her eyes and pointed that bony finger at the bottle, and it filled with beer, and she started drinking it again, this time more slowly as she looked out of the bedroom window.

 She then sat up with a start, as if remembering something.
-She snapped her finger, and in front of her materialized a being with a goat’s head, fiercely burning red, angular eyes, pulled-back horns, and hoofs for feet.
-Immediately this being appeared, he adopted a contrite posture – shoulders lowered and head bowed in reverence.
+She snapped her finger, and in front of her materialized a being with a goat’s head, fiercely burning red, demonic, angular eyes, pulled-back horns, and hoofs for feet.
+Immediately this being appeared, he adopted a contrite posture – shoulders lowered, and head bowed in reverence.

 “Eris The Grand!
 Shalom.”